The director had been fighting to reclaim the title, Womaniya, whose rights are with Pritish Nandy Communications.

 Despite that, Nandy did not agree to Kashyap's demand to let go of the title.

 Taking to social media, Kashyap lashed out at Nandy, tweeting, "So we have decided to not pay the extortion sum of 1 crore to Pritish Nandy.
 He can sit on the title and warm it and hope for it to hatch into something worthwhile for his company for once."

 So we have decided to not pay the extortion sum of 1 crore to @PritishNandy.
 He can sit on the title and warm it and hope for it to hatch into something worthwhile for his company for once— Anurag Kashyap (@anuragkashyap72) February 9, 2019

 Even Taapsee Pannu got into the act, saying, "Sometimes they shelve our films, sometimes they fight over the title."
-The actress added that she was releasing the film's new title on her own Twitter account and challenging anyone to do anything.
+The actress added that she was sharing the film's new title from her own Twitter handle and challenging anyone to do anything.

 Kabhi humaari picture shelve karva dete hai kabhi title ki maara maari, maine socha main Khud hi picture announce kar deti hu through my PERSONAL MEDIANET ab jisko jo ukhaadna hai ukhaad lo !
 Kickstarting the shoot of our country’s oldest and coolest shooters #Chandro #Prakashi pic.twitter.com/dEYzIO5SP9— taapsee pannu (@taapsee) February 9, 2019

 Not everyone seemed to share the opinion, however.
 Anubhav Sinha, who directed the Pannu-starrer Mulk (2018), said he had had "perfectly good" experience taking titles for his films.